Guilty Gear (video game): Development and release

 Ishiwatari was convinced that the game "should be something difficult" because he saw fighting games trying and failing to appeal to casual players.
 Two main aspects prioritized for Guilty Gear were prediction of the opponent's movement and strategy/tactics.
 He explained his main focus was to create a product that would satisfy its players, and that could "expand the possibilities of the game itself."
 A different layout of buttons, "one of the things that defined" the game, was necessary because "we wanted to come up with something different to the other games – it needed to be different."
 For this reason, the instant-kill techniques were added; their function was also to add tension or thrill to the fight as someone who was winning could be defeated suddenly, "something we really wanted to be a strong theme for the game."
 Ishiwatari also inserted them as a selling strategy and because Guilty Gear would be released as a home console-only video game.
-It was divise feature among the staff; in the end, Ishiwatari and Anbe concluded they were an extraneous mechanic, but they did not have time to remove them before release.
+It was divisive feature among the staff; in the end, Ishiwatari and Anbe concluded they were an extraneous mechanic, but they did not have time to remove them before release.

 Guilty Gear took a long time between its first announcement after Arc's then latest release—Wizard's Harmony (1995)—and its actual release.
 It was first released in Japan on May 14, 1998, for the PlayStation.
 In August of the same year, Arc System Works licensed a North American release to Atlus.
 The company let players choose the game's box art by voting for their favorites from three available box arts.
 When the contest ended, Atlus released the game on November 9, 1998.
 In the United Kingdom, the game was published by Virgin Interactive Entertainment, and was released on May 19, 2000.
 In continental Europe, it was licensed and published by Studio 3 in May 2000.